The 11 Best Breweries in Brooklyn, NY

 87 Richardson St, Brooklyn, NY 11211 | (347) 799-1281

-Tara Hankinson and LeAnn Darland of TALEA Beer Co. shared a vision to leave their corporate jobs in tech and media and start a business in craft beer.
+Tara Hankinson and LeAnn Darland of TALEA Beer Co. shared a vision to leave their corporate jobs in tech and media and start a craft beer business.
 The dynamic duo officially met while working together at Hopsy, a beer e-commerce startup.
-Eventually, the two took the plunge together, starting TALEA (a mash-up of their first names – Tara and LeAnn) in 2019.
+Eventually, they took the plunge together, starting TALEA (a mash-up of their first names, Tara and LeAnn) in 2019.

-For that reason Hankinson and Darland have joined us at our women in craft beer festival, Beers With(out) Beards, for the past couple years.
-And we named them one of our top 40 women-owned breweries in the country.
+For that reason, Hankinson and Darland joined us at our women in craft beer festival, Beers With(out) Beards, when we ran it in New York.
+And we named them one of our 320+ Women-Led Breweries to Drink From Right Now (And Forever).

 We recommend trying Wheels Up if they have it.
-TALEA’s brewer Ariel (they/them) developed a recipe with oats and lactose for a smooth, silky body, before double dry hopping with Motueka, Nelson Sauvin, and Citra hops.
+The hazy has oats and lactose for a smooth, silky body, along with a double dry-hopping with Motueka, Nelson Sauvin, and Citra hops.
 Expect big aromas of gooseberry and ripe guava and flavors of papaya and mango.

 Kings County Brewers Collective